 Nicholas Willette, GISP, received his Bachelor of Applied Arts and Science in 2019 and Master of Science in Information Science in 2021 from the University of North Texas.
 Nicholas has worked in GIS since joining the Marine Corps in 2007, and has also worked as a land surveyor in both the public and private sector.
 He was recently employed as a GIS Analyst with the Fort Worth Water Department, handling the mapping of public water and wastewater infrastructure and training the Water Department’s survey team.
 In November 2022, Nicholas began the role of GIS Manager for the City of Euless, Texas.
-Nicholas has been volunteering with URISA Texas since mid-2021 and was responsible for the website redesign efforts, and is currently serving as the Communications Committee Chairman.
+Nicholas has been volunteering with URISA Texas since mid-2021 and was responsible for the website redesign efforts, and has served as the Officer Secretary, Communications Coordinator, and Vice Chairman.

 Sara Taylor, GISP, is the GIS Manager at Texas811 in Richardson, Texas.
 She currently manages a team of GIS technicians responsible for the utility service areas in Texas, South Dakota, and West Virginia, as well as base mapping in those states.
 She has served with URISA Texas as the Board Treasurer (2022-2023), Director-at-Large (2021), and Outreach Coordinator (2021).
 At the national level, she has served with URISA as the Chapter Development and Relations Council Chair (2022-2023) and as a volunteer on the GIS Pro Conference Committee (2019-2023) and OneURISA Committee (2021).
 Sara is a two time recipient of the Barbara Hirsch Special Service Award for special contributions to URISA through a consummate level of service (2023, 2021).
 She has previously served on the URISA Mid-Atlantic Chapter’s Board of Trustees as the Past President (2021-2022), President (2019-2020), and Sponsorship Coordinator (2017).
 Sara received her Bachelor of Science from Rutgers University and is a 2016 graduate of Penn State’s Postbaccalaureate GIS program.
 She was certified as a GISP by GISCI in 2010.